Malaria: Epidemiology

+Travelers to endemic areas are at risk because they also lack immunity.

 Climate change

 Climate change is likely to affect malaria transmission, but the degree of effect and the areas affected is uncertain.
 Greater rainfall in certain areas of India, and following an El Niño event is associated with increased mosquito numbers.

 Since 1900 there has been substantial change in temperature and rainfall over Africa.
 However, factors that contribute to how rainfall results in water for mosquito breeding are complex, incorporating the extent to which it is absorbed into soil and vegetation for example, or rates of runoff and evaporation.
 Recent research has provided a more in-depth picture of conditions across Africa, combining a malaria climatic suitability model with a continental-scale model representing real-world hydrological processes.

 Changes in geographic distribution

 Climate change has led to shifts in malaria-endemic regions, with the disease expanding into higher altitudes and previously malaria-free areas.

-Rising temperatures allow mosquitoes to survive in regions that were once too cold for them, including highland areas in Africa, South America, and parts of Asia.
+Rising temperatures allow mosquitoes to survive in regions that were once too cold for them, including highland areas in Africa, South America and parts of Asia.
 A study analyzing malaria cases in Ethiopian and Colombian highlands found a strong correlation between increased temperatures and malaria incidence, demonstrating that climate change has made previously inhospitable areas suitable for transmission.